PAY (transfer money)

 The Day I Attended a Gorilla Music Battle of the Bands: What a nightmare!

-Book review: Rock Your City: The 5 Steps to Becoming the Biggest Band in Town
+Rock Your City: The 5 Steps to Becoming the Biggest Band in Town A book review.

 The Gorilla Now website: A former Gorilla employee argues the merits of pay-to-play!